shrideio/shoebox/src/ci/README.md

       $ sudo drone info
       ```

-      The output should the user information if connected or error text if failed.
+      The output should contain the user information if connected or error text if failed.

 - Troubleshooting

   The most fragile step of the build pipeline is `containerize`.
-It depends on two operation dependent on external services
+It consists of two operation dependent on external services

     - Fetching secrets from Vault using the Drone secrets plugin
-    - Pushing a resulting Docker image to the Docker registry

-  - For checking if secret are accessible run the following commands

-    Check if Docker registry credentials are accessible
         ```
         $ drone plugins secret get secrets/data/ci.docker registry_username --repo ciagent/ci.build.sample
-    ```

-    Check if the build argument is accessible
-    ```
         $ drone plugins secret get secrets/data/ci.build.sample hello_world --repo ciagent/ci.build.sample
         ```

         If correct secret values are displayed the cause of the issue is not related to the secrets plugin or Vault configuration, otherwise check `VAULT_TOKEN` by trying to login using its value and confirm that Access Login Policy is configured correctly as described [here](/src/vault/README.md#acl-policy).

+    - Pushing a resulting Docker image to the Docker registry

-  - If secrets fetching is not an issue check if the registry can be accessed by the provided username and password values ([here](/src/registry/README.md#docker-registry-username-and-password)) and the registry virtual host file has been amended as described [here](/README.md#modify-registry-vhost-config).
+      - Check if the registry can be accessed by the provided username and password values ([here](/src/registry/README.md#docker-registry-username-and-password))

+      - Check if the registry virtual host file has been amended as described [here](/README.md#modify-registry-vhost-config).